How Convictions Affect Licensure

 Will a criminal conviction cause a licensed educator to lose his or her license?

 Some criminal convictions could cause an educator to lose his or her license.
 Ohio Revised Code 3319.31 lists “absolute bar” offenses.
-If an educator is convicted of one of these offenses, the license will be revoked, and the educator will be unable to apply for a license through the Department in the future.
+If an educator is convicted of one of these offenses, the license will be revoked, and the educator will be unable to apply for a license through the State Board of Education in the future.

 Absolute Bar Offenses